Sucrose: Gout

 The occurrence of gout is connected with an excess production of uric acid.
 A diet rich in sucrose may lead to gout as it raises the level of insulin, which prevents excretion of uric acid from the body.
 As the concentration of uric acid in the body increases, so does the concentration of uric acid in the joint liquid and beyond a critical concentration, the uric acid begins to precipitate into crystals.
 Researchers have implicated sugary drinks high in fructose in a surge in cases of gout.

 UN dietary recommendation

 In 2015, the World Health Organization published a new guideline on sugars intake for adults and children, as a result of an extensive review of the available scientific evidence by a multidisciplinary group of experts.
 The guideline recommends that both adults and children ensure their intake of free sugars (monosaccharides and disaccharides added to foods and beverages by the manufacturer, cook or consumer, and sugars naturally present in honey, syrups, fruit juices and fruit juice concentrates) is less than 10% of total energy intake.
 A level below 5% of total energy intake brings additional health benefits, especially with regards to dental caries.

+Medical uses

+Sucrose is traditionally used as a mild short-acting analgesic for infants, allegedly working through an opiate response mediated by the sweet taste.
+It has an effect on noxious reactions to pain such as behavior and facial expression changes, but does not actually affect pain-related brain and spinal nerve activity, meaning that it probably does not actually reduce pain.

+Sucrose-containing products are used as a quick way to raise blood sugar levels in the management of hypoglycemic episodes in diabetic patients.
+For example, one tablespoon of sucrose is considered acceptable by the CDC for managing such an episode.
+A 2010 randomized controlled trial found that a sucrose-based candy is as effective as more expensive glucose tablets at managing hypoglycemia in children with T1D.